lowkeycode/poorcast/README.md

 ## Description

-The project was built for a capstone project for [my portfolio](https://www.cameronremesz.com/).
-It was used to learn every step of the product development lifecycle from  initiation, planning, execution, monitoring & control, and closure.
+The project was built to learn every step of the product development lifecycle from  initiation, planning, execution, monitoring & control, and closure.

 This included:
 - Building user stories to determine features